franklyinc/MultiModulesDemo/README.md

 # MultiModulesDemo
 Demo of multiple modules per repo.

+# current status:

-(Starting with the default of 1 module at top level)
+- Started with single module at top level.
+- Duplicated files into mod1 directory
+- Deleted original files at top level
+- Created new package.json with sub-module listing.